 CottagePure comes complete with 1 extra filter (so has 4 in total); two 5 foot lengths of 1/4" BPA-free linear low density polyethylene tubing (LLDPE); a ceramic disk faucet with a brushed nickel exterior and a quick connect attached for easy connection to the water output tubing; and a filter wrench.
 How long these filters will last will vary depending on the particulate and contaminant levels in the source water; however, the system should provide one full summer season of use before additional filters are required.

 As leaks and filter damage can result from improper installation, all OPUS filtration products should be installed by either a licensed professional plumber, or by someone experienced in water filtration installations.
-CottagePure requires AC power for the UV-C sterilization filter; however, the bulb only consumes 6 watts of electricity, so many cottages using solar power will be able to power the unit.
+CottagePure requires AC power for the UV-C sterilization filter; however, the bulb only consumes 6 watts of electricity, so many cabins or lakehouses using solar power will be able to power the unit.
 Dahl valves and SharkBite TEE components are recommended for the highest quality installations.
 A saddle valve, for 1/2" copper pipe, is available for $8.50.

 Aviva recommends all water/plumbing products be installed by professionals.
 Be sure to flush the filters in the proper order before hooking up and using the whole system, as indicated in the Installation Guide.
 The CottagePure also requires connection to an AC electrical outlet, to power the germicidal UV-C sterilization component.